Prince Henry of Wales, Duke of Cumberland and Strathearn, son of Frederick, Prince of Wales

 Henry had eight siblings:

-In 1751, when Henry was not five-years-old, his father died, leaving a pregnant widow with eight children.
+In 1751, when Henry was not five years old, his father died, leaving a pregnant widow with eight children.
 Henry’s thirteen-year-old eldest brother George was now the heir to the throne and was created Prince of Wales by his grandfather King George II.
 Upon the death of King George II in 1760, Henry’s eldest brother succeeded as King George III.
-In 1766, just before his twenty-first birthday, his brother King George III created Henry Duke of Cumberland and Strathearn and Earl of Dublin and named him a Privy Councillor.
+In 1766, just before his twenty-first birthday, his brother King George III created Henry Duke of Cumberland and Strathearn and Earl of Dublin, and named him a Privy Councillor.
 Henry was made a Knight of the Order of the Garter the following year.
-He also served as Ranger of Windsor Forest and Great Park, from 1766 until his death in 1790.
+He also served as Ranger of Windsor Forest and Great Park, from 1766 until he died in 1790.

-In 1770, Henry caused his brother King George III some embarrassment.
+In 1770, Henry caused some embarrassment to his brother King George III.
 Richard Grosvenor, 1st Earl Grosvenor accused Henry of criminal conversation (adultery) with his wife Henrietta Vernon, resulting in a lawsuit.
 Grosvenor was awarded damages of £10,000, which together with legal costs, amounted to an award of £13,000 (more than £3,000,000 in 2023) which King George III was obliged to pay.

-Anne, Duchess of Cumberland and Strathearn by Thomas Gainsborough; Credit – Wikipedia
+Anne, Duchess of Cumberland and Strathearn; Credit – Wikipedia

 However, King George III did not know that his brother William Henry, Duke of Gloucester and Edinburgh had secretly married Maria Waldegrave, Countess Waldegrave, née Walpole in 1766.
 For six years, King George III believed that his brother William Henry was a bachelor and that Maria was his mistress.
 In September 1772, five months after the Royal Marriages Act was passed, William Henry found out Maria was pregnant and confessed to his brother that he was married.
 King George III was quite upset not only by the marriage but also by William Henry’s deception.
 The King appointed a committee consisting of Frederick Cornwallis, Archbishop of Canterbury, Richard Terrick, Bishop of London, and Henry Bathurst, 2nd Earl Bathurst, Lord High Chancellor to investigate the validity of the marriage.
 Because the provisions of the Royal Marriages Act could not be applied retroactively, William Henry and Maria’s marriage was considered valid.
 Their children were styled His/Her Highness Prince/Princess and used the territorial designation of Gloucester as great-grandchildren in the male line of King George II.
 However, due to the anger of King George III, Maria, now Duchess of Gloucester, was never received at court.